-Toxicities related to the BEAM conditioning regimen and HST-NEETs infusion beyond the 24 hour acute toxicity monitoring period will be defined by using the version 5.0 CTCAE criteria.
+Toxicities related to the BEAM conditioning regimen and HST-NEETs infusion beyond the 24-hour acute toxicity monitoring period will be defined by using the version 5.0 CTCAE criteria.
 The data will be collected up to day +28.
 All grade of toxicity related to HST-NEETs will be collected.
 Only grade 3 or higher conditioning regimen related toxicities will be collected.
+BEAM conditioning regimen toxicity data will still be collected through Day 28 for participants that do not receive the HST-NEET product.
 The frequencies and proportions of participants with toxicities will be described with 95% Clopper-Pearson confidence intervals.